umbraco/UmbracoDocs/umbraco-heartcore/api-documentation/content-management/language.md

 Create a new language for use on content.

 {% hint style="info" %}
-Please note that the number of languages that can be created is defined by the [pricing tier](https://umbraco.com/products/umbraco-heartcore/pricing/).
+The number of languages that can be created is determined by the [pricing tier](https://umbraco.com/products/umbraco-heartcore/pricing/).
 {% endhint %}

 **URL**: `/language`